jremillard/osm-import-toolkit/README.md

 Uploading
 -----------------

+Need to talk about the following....

-change set
+ - change set tags
-change set size
+ - change set size

-development server
+ - development server
-revert JOSM plugin
+ - revert JOSM plugin
-conflicts
+ - conflicts
-random failures
+ - random failures
-slow speed
+ - slow speed

+The following scripts are included in the repository.

  - upload/osm2osc.py - Many of the utilities that convert external data to OSM write out an .osm file.
 However, only .osc files can be uploaded.